[email protected] ♦ (+65) 6293 9249 ♦ Mon - Sun : 10:00AM - 7:00PM

 New mothers are often at a higher risk of prolonged wound healing after giving birth.
 So you have to watch your diet and be extra careful.

 Foods to avoid after c section include meals with ingredients that may cause inflammation and affect the body’s healing process.
-Foods with added sugars and fried foods are also two of the most common food to avoid after cesarean section delivery.
+Foods with added sugars and fried foods are also two of the most common food to avoid after cesarean delivery.

 So, what type of food to eat after c section, you ask?
 Well, try eating anti-inflammatory foods such as fibre-rich foods, colourful vegetables, herbs, and nutritious warm soups, which can help improve digestion, heal wounds quickly, and may even potentially increase breast milk production.
 A good soup to include in your confinement diet is the “Green Papaya Herbal Fish Soup,” which is made with green papaya, fish, snakehead (sheng yu), ginger, and garlic.